 Interestingly though, there is a lot of talk on the forums about epilepsy and magnesium.
-I found the following frustrated mother’s plea for help: “I keep asking my sons neurologist about low magnesium associated with his seizures.i just read on this site that low magnesium can cause abnormal electrical activity in brain cells.
-My son had normal MRI and abnormal EEG showing a small area of abnormal electrical “sparks”. his blood work showed a magnesium imbalance.
-Every time I mention this to the dr he says that wouldn’t show on an EEG,which may be true,but the low magnesium could be his trigger.
+I found the following frustrated mother’s plea for help: “I keep asking my sons neurologist about low magnesium associated with his seizures.
+I just read on this site that low magnesium can cause abnormal electrical activity in brain cells.
+My son had normal MRI and abnormal EEG showing a small area of abnormal electrical “sparks”.
+His blood work showed a magnesium imbalance.
+Every time I mention this to the dr he says that wouldn’t show on an EEG, which may be true, but the low magnesium could be his trigger.
 I’m feeling fustrated as I would like to pin point my sons trigger.”

 This mother has picked up on something and it appears the doctor in charge of her son’s case is completely ignoring her.
-She has a very valid point and if I was the mother of this child I would be supplementing with magnesium despite what the doctor said.
+She has a very valid point.
+Furthermore, if I was the mother of this child I would be supplementing with magnesium despite what the doctor said.
 As I keep saying, it is harmless, so what’s the harm?
 Trouble is, many of us consider the doctor’s word as gospel.
 Most would not go against what a doctor prescribes.
 But, doctors are just human like everyone else.
 They don’t see your child day in day out suffering from debilitating seizures.
 You know your child better than he!

-Won’t magnesium react badly with drugs?
+Will magnesium react badly with drugs?

 “To determine the mechanisms and sources of ROS generation and their exact temporal relationship during the initial phase of network hyperexcitability, the well-established low magnesium culture model of seizure-like activity was used”